swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 the information contained in a debtor info document is of such critical importance, that its authenticity SHOULD be independently verified before the user is allowed to receive payments in the corresponding currency.
-The following verification procedure SHOULD
+The following verification procedure SHOULD be
 followed:

 1. If the user does not have an account with the debtor specified by